terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

     by any tenant or not.
 Changing this updates the sharing capabalities of the existing network.

+* `external` - (Optional)  Specifies whether the network resource has the external routing facility.
+Valid values are true and false.
+Defaults to false.
+Changing this updates the external attribute of the existing network.

 * `tenant_id` - (Optional) The owner of the network.
 Required if admin wants to create a network for another tenant.
 Changing this creates a new network.